MaeiMaei/hellbeast.cf/emergency.markdown

 For the tech nerds,
 I've set up client isolation for the Zerotier Network, but I cannot guarantee anything within there.
 I recommend you keep your systems up to date and with proper security precautions.

-DS-Lite is torture in 2022.
+DS-Lite is torture in 2022 and I beg any German-speaker to support and promote the EU proposal at https://futureu.europa.eu/processes/Digital/f/15/proposals/764
+It's a plaque because of how cheap it is and prevents ordinary people like you and me from hosting at home.

 The XMPP server ***does not support s2s due to technical limitations, DO NOT CONNECT PER S2S, CONNECT DIRECTLY.***